 25. How do I communicate to my home or business by phone?

-Call from your hotel.
+Call from your Casa or hotel.
+The casa’s may be limited.

 26. Will a laptop and cell phone work, should I bring them?